 March is notoriously unpredictable.
 Shrubs can be crusty with snow on the first of the month, and then, a couple of weeks later, temperatures can warm up enough for flower and leaf buds to show signs of life.

-Here, a checklist to tackle now to give your green patch a clean start.
+Here, a spring yard clean-up checklist to tackle now to give your green patch a clean start.

 1. Prune away dead and damaged branches.